Megan0704-1/Noppo/README.md

 - **Interactive Visualizations**: Offers histogram plots for sentiment distribution and word clouds for keyword visualization, making data interpretation a breeze.
 - **Sleek UI**: Built with Streamlit, offering an intuitive and interactive web application experience.
 - **Cloud-Backed**: Uses Firebase as a robust backend database to store and manage data.

+## 🛠 Tech Stack

+- **TensorFlow**: For training and deploying the sentiment analysis model.
+- **Selenium & BeautifulSoup**: Powerful tools for web scraping and data extraction.
+- **Streamlit**: Rapidly build and deploy interactive web applications.
+- **Firebase**: Cloud database for real-time data storage and retrieval.
+- **Python**: The backbone of the application, tying all components together.

 ## 📚 Data Sources